by Xiaomeng Han

 There are still many more things we don’t understand about this mysterious learner in our brain, the locus coeruleus, but the booming of technologies and advances in modern neuroscience will definitely help us learn more about these two lovely little azure spots.

-Mona Han is a third year graduate student in the Harvard PhD Program in Neuroscience.
-She studies the neurobiology of emotions from a perspective of glial cells.
+Xiaomeng Han is a third year graduate student in the Harvard PhD Program in Neuroscience.
+She uses electron microscopy to study neuronal connectivity.

 For More Information: